aulunax/OsuDatabaseViewer/README.md

 # OsuDatabaseManager

 ### TODO:
+- Finish od,ar,cs,hp conversion when dt,ht,hr mods are applied
 - Add general info below scores list
-- Filtering scores just like in osu! search
-- Maybe display bg and song info when it is selected
+- Display bg and song info when it is selected
 - Show pp value for each score
 - Choosable pp rework options
 - Some templates (like show scores only before x date, where pp values are the same as pp rework values on x date; personal pp record history)